 - Conservation: Mason’s ceanothus and Marin manzanita seedbanked as part of the California Native Plant Society’s “Rare Plant Rescue” program in 2015 (MMWD)

-- Restoration: (1) Volunteer workdays to pull weeds and cut Douglas-fir in some areas; (2) Succession management: additional conifer and weed removal, plus some coyote bush cutting and mowing by staff and contractors (MMWD and State Parks); (3) Grassland protection (removal of erosion gullies, re-alignment of trail, planting of grassland species) as a part of the Dias Ridge trail corridor re-alignment process; (4) Wide Area Fuelbreak project at Pine Point (MMWD) to maintain open grassland and oak woodlands included succession management (removal of Douglas-fir and coyote brush)
+- Restoration: (1) Volunteer workdays to pull weeds and cut Douglas-fir in some areas; (2) Succession management: additional conifer and weed removal, plus some coyote bush cutting and mowing by staff and contractors (MMWD and State Parks); (3) Grassland protection (removal of erosion gullies, trail re-alignment, planting of grassland species) as a part of the Dias Ridge trail re-alignment project; (4) Wide Area Fuelbreak project at Pine Point (MMWD) to maintain open grassland and oak woodlands included succession management (removal of Douglas-fir and coyote brush)

 - Management: Barbed goatgrass removal at Azalea Hill/Pine Mountain (MMWD)